worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Labor_Status_and_Labor_Force_Participation.md

 ![lfp_comparison](utilities/lfp_comparison.png)

-As the earlist year of WB indicators is 2000, we only compared 2000-2019.
-The larget gap is 2.9 percentage points.
+As the earliest year of WB indicators is 2000, we only compared 2000-2019.
+The largest gap is 2.9 percentage points.
 This could be a result of different data sources as well as sample sizes.